glowkeeper/glowkeeper.github.io/public/assets/posts/poetry/ironies.md

 Is it my fault, somehow?
 Is it too late to change that now?
 Is history repeating itself?
-When they consigned me to a dusty shelf?
+'cause they've consigned me to a dusty shelf?
 I wasn't very close to mum,
 I wasn't her favourite son.
 Now my daughters aren't close to _me_.